 In other words, the scuba diver dropout rate is significant.
 When do you think the above statement was made?
 A long time ago, by Bill Barada — when newsletters were prepared with a typewriter.
 Don Rockwell, the former CEO of Aqua Lung, showed me this newsletter in the museum of scuba diving Aqua Lung maintains in its upstairs lobby in California.

-Let’s look at the much talked about ‘scuba divers dropout’ rate in the dive industry.
-Is it an issue?
+Let’s bring some light on the much-talked-about ‘scuba divers dropout’ rate in the dive industry.

 It’s a million-dollar question.
-For now, let’s say that we don’t know exactly what is the scuba diver dropout rate and it fluctuates among dive stores and geographical regions.
-But it’s high.
-Probably a little bit less than what Barada was contemplating, though:
+For now, let’s say that we don’t know exactly what is the scuba diver dropout rate.
+It fluctuates among dive stores and geographical regions but it’s high.
+It is probably a little bit less than what Barada was contemplating, though:

 “The extent of the drop out problem can be appreciated by the results of a recent survey made by (…) Advanced Sport Divers in Sacramento, California.
 Their survey of the Sacramento area showed that 99% of new students dropped out of diving in the first year.”